barduinor/box-workshop-python/workshops/shared_links/shared_links.md

 Shared link for sample_file.txt: https://app.box.com/s/zu4ghhai9132qvckby2u3kdb11efmp2e
 ```

-Note that the shared link utl did not change, and if you refresh your incongnito browser, the download button should ddisapeer.
+Note that the shared link utl did not change, and if you refresh your incognito browser, the download button should disappear.
 ![Alt text](browser_incognito_no_download.png)

 ## Create a shared link for a folder